MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/app-from-image.md

     | - | - |
     | :::image type="content" source="media/app-from-image/hand-drawn-good.png" alt-text="Example hand drawn image with acceptable quality."::: | :::image type="content" source="media/app-from-image/hand-drawn-bad.png" alt-text="Example hand drawn image with unacceptable quality."::: |

 1. Based on the dimensions of your image, the format (Tablet or Phone) will be automatically selected for you.
 For the best results, we recommend that you keep the suggested format.
-Using the suggested formats will ensure the closest match between your input image and the final app.
+Using the suggested format will ensure the closest match between your input image and the final app.
 Select **Next**.

     :::image type="content" source="media/app-from-image/choose-image.png" alt-text="Provide image name, image type, and layout.":::